 18. A batter dispenser that you can pour pancakes with

 Mix your pancake batter in this measuring pitcher and let gravity do the work.
 Since there's a spout at the bottom (and a handle that controls it), the batter will pour out when you squeeze so you can move quickly across the griddle instead of trying to pour from a bowl.
-It makes creating evenly sized pancakes so much easier, and it's particularly good for thinner crepe batters.
+It makes creating evenly sized pancakes so much easier, and it's even effective with thinner crepe batters.

 19. A tiny rechargeable vacuum that you can keep at your desk